ueberbit/PONIpar/README.md

 * international: converts every input charset to UTF-8 and thus provides you with UTF-8 strings only (not implemented yet)

 ## Current Status
-PONIpar is currently under development.
+PONIpar is partially developed (enough for basic use).
 It recognizes `<Product>` elements and calls a user-defined callback for each one found, passing a high-level `Product` object that currently allows accessing the product data via standard DOM calls and one or two high-level convenience classes and methods.
 The first high-level class (for ProductIdentifiers) is already there.

 Other high-level classes have been built but are a work in progress and will likely need improving.
 You can see which ones are available by looking in [ProductSubitem](https://github.com/kjantzer/PONIpar/tree/master/src/ProductSubitem) directory.